 The first time I remember seeing the word “carnitas” was in Chipotle.
-I was in the process of taking in all the shiny steel surfaces to dig out my trusty phone dictionary so I ordered the familiar chicken burrito bowl.
+In the process of taking in all the shiny steel surfaces that I failed to research carnitas so I ordered the familiar chicken burrito bowl.
 But later, I checked out carnitas and found out it is a fancy word for really REALLY good pork that is used in Mexican cuisine.
 Traditionally, a big cut of marbled pork is slowly braised, then fried to achieve a crispy texture.
 Then it becomes a great base for tacos, burritos, enchiladas, nachos, etc.

 When it comes to doing an intense Whole 30 dietary program, every new idea or recipe takes on a new level of value.
 It’s easy to get stuck in a regimented (aka..boring) rut and eat only 4 or 5 main dishes for 30 days.
 After that, then all hell breaks loose and you’ll be devouring every non-approved food item and you’re right back at the dead end of gluten-filled grains and sugar.

 Those 30 days will be wasted if you haven’t learned anything about foods that might be causing a LOT of inflammation in your body.
 Finding recipes you can enjoy that are Whole 30 compliant can be daunting.
 I’m comfortable eating soup, chicken thighs, and sweet potatoes for 4 weeks.
 In fact, those 3 things carried me through my whole year of 2013.
 But I enjoy cooking and trying new recipes and I love this one!
 I adapted it from Mark’s Daily Apple.